Engee documentation

 Description

-The Fuel Cell unit simulates a fuel cell that converts the chemical energy of hydrogen into electrical energy.
+Block Fuel Cell simulates a fuel cell that converts the chemical energy of hydrogen into electrical energy.

-The chemical reaction results from the following anodic and cathodic half-reactions:
+The chemical reaction occurs as a result of the following anodic and cathodic half reactions:

 fuel cell 1

-The block Fuel Cell consists of several fuel cells connected in series.
-The equivalent circuit of one of the block elements is shown below:
+Block Fuel Cell It consists of several fuel cells connected in series.
+An equivalent circuit of one of the block elements is shown below:

 fuel cell 2